xinwenfu/GenCyber/Networking/README.md

 ### Transport View of Networking

 On the Internet, data may get lost during transmission.
 A web browser at a sender computer can send a reqeust to a web server.
-The request may transmit across a lot of cables and network work equipment like routers.
-There are a lot of routers, which are responsible for relayings user data to the destination.
-The data may corrupt somehow during the transmission.
-For example, a router gets very busy and may drop the data.
+The request may transmit across a lot of cables, maybe air if wireless is used, and network work equipment like routers.
+On the Internet, there are a lot of routers, which are responsible for relayings user data to the destination.
+The data may corrupt during the transmission.
+For example, a router may get very busy and drop the data.
 So we got a problem.
 How can the sender computer know the data got dropped?
 What shall the sender computer do if the data got dropped?

-A sender such as the web browser relies on the transport layer, particularly the TCP protocol of the transport layer, to deliver the data reliably to the receiver such as the web server.
+A sender such as the web browser relies on the transport layer, particularly the TCP protocol of the transport layer, to deliver the data reliably to the receiver.
 The TCP protocol adds a TCP header to the application data and form the TCP segment that contains the TCP header and application data.
 The TCP header contains a sequene number for the data.
 When the receiver's transport layer receives the TCP segment, it shall acknowledge the arrival of the TCP segment by sending the sender an acknowledgement.
 If the sender's transport layer does not receive the acknowledgment after some time, the sender's transport layer decides the TCP segment is lost.
-The original TCP segment is buffered at the transport layer of the sender.
-If the TCP segment is lost, the sender's transport layer retransmits the TCP segment until the sender's transport layer receives the acknowlegement.
+The original TCP segment isactually buffered at the transport layer of the sender.
+If the TCP segment is lost, the sender's transport layer retransmits the TCP segment until it receives the acknowlegement.

-From the perspective of the transport layer, TCP segments are exchanged between two computers.
+From the perspective of the transport layer, TCP segments are exchanged between two IP addresses.
 The transport layer does not differentiate the applications data.
 It assumes the TCP segment may get lost, and thus buffers the data and retranmits the data if needed.

 ### Network View of Internet

-We now know the TCP protocol at the transport layer can ensure the TCP segment will be delivered to the destination reliably.
+We now know the TCP protocol at the transport layer can ensure TCP segments are delivered to the destination correctly.
 However, the sender and receiver may be far away from each other.
 There are a lot of routers, thus a lot of routes, between the sender and the receiver.
-When the network layer of the sender receives the TCP segment from the transport layer, it adds a network header to the TCP segment and form the packet, which contains the network header and TCP segment.
+When the network layer of the sender receives the TCP segment from the transport layer, it adds a network header, called IP header too, to the TCP segment and form the packet, which contains the network header and TCP segment.
 The network header contains the source IP address (sender's IP) and destination IP address (receiver's IP).
-The sender computer is with default gateway (i.e., router).
-Therefore, the packet will be delivered across the local network to the sender's default router, which works with other routers to find the shortest path to the receiver.
+The sender computer is configuired with a default gateway (i.e., router).
+Therefore, the packet will be delivered across the local network to the sender's default router, which works with other routers to find the best path (e.g., shorted path) to the receiver.
 So the routers connect different networks of computers together.

-The network view of the Internet is routers form paths between pairs of computers.
+The network view of the Internet is routers form routes between computers.
-Routers run routing protocols and find the best route between pairs of computers.
+Routers run routing protocols and find the best routes between computers.
-Routers forwards a packet based on the destination IP address of the packet to other routers.
+Routers forwards a packet based on the destination IP address of the packet to other routers until it reaches the receiver.

 <img src="https://user-images.githubusercontent.com/69218457/193841722-2e72bd4b-9dd4-48d2-bdf2-dd0526c071d9.png" width=480>

 ### Data Link Layer View of Internet

-We now know the network protocols find the best through a bunches of routers to deliver network packets.
+We now know the network protocols find the best route through routers to deliver network packets to the destination.
 However, we still have the task of delivering the data from a computer to its default router.
-Computers and their router can form a local network and exchange data bewteen them.
+Local computers such as those in a home and their router can form a local network and exchange data bewteen them.
-We look at a popular technology, Ethernet, that can connect local computers including the router together.
+We will look at a popular technology, Ethernet, that can connect local computers including the router together.
 A home network is an example of local area network.

 Ethernet can use shared medium like Ethernet cables connecting all computers together.